-The two absolutely critical elements for trout to thrive are water quantity and water quality.
-Once these are in place, then good habitat is the third vital requirement.
+The three absolutely critical elements for trout to thrive are water quantity, water quality and good habitat.

 The quantity of water in a lake or river defines the amount of space that trout can inhabit.
 It is easy to recognise that less water means fewer trout, but less water also means that water warms up more quickly.
 Warm water holds less oxygen, leading to more stress on trout and ultimately to dead trout.